 You can create a dual-boot system from pretty much any version of Windows, but here we will add Windows 10 to a PC running Windows 7.

 (Note that Windows 7 is now end of life, so we do not recommend you run the OS any longer.)

 What do I need to dual boot Windows?

-Obviously you’ll need a copy of Windows to install, and this should needs to be burned onto a CD or written to a USB stick.
+Obviously you’ll need a copy of Windows to install, and this needs to be burned onto a CD or written to a USB memory stick.
 Microsoft provides a downloadable version of Windows 10 on its site, although you’ll still need a product key to activate it if you intend to use the operating system long term.

 Fortunately the days of dealing with an 'ISO' file are over: when you download Windows 10 using Microsoft's Media Creation Tool, the process is automatic.
 That means you'll end up with a USB stick that your computer can boot from.

 As ever, before messing around with Windows, you should back up your data, as there's no guarantee something won't go wrong and you wouldn’t want to lose precious files.